simonknittel/discord-bot-api/README.md

 Visit the [FAQ / Known issues](./documentation/faq_known_issues.md)

 ## Install

+### Install global dependencies
+1. Install [Node](https://nodejs.org) and be sure it's available in your [PATH](https://en.wikipedia.org/wiki/Environment_variable) variable

+### Install latest version of the bot
 1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/releases/latest
-2. Make sure you have [Node](https://nodejs.org) installed and available in your PATH variable
+2. Extract the download
+3. Open a terminal in the extracted directory
-3. Install dependencies by running `npm install --production`
+4. Install the dependencies by running `npm install --production`
-4. Duplicate the [config-sample.cson](./config-sample.cson) and rename it to `config.cson`
+5. Duplicate the [config-sample.cson](./config-sample.cson) and rename it to `config.cson`
-5. Edit `config.cson` to your needs
+6. Edit the new `config.cson` to your needs
     * Visit the full [documentation](./documentation/config.cson_explained.md) for more information
-6. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784
+7. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784

 ## Start
 1. Run `npm start`